robenkleene/development-references/git/git.md

 * `git ls-remote --get-url`: Print just the URL

+Update origin: `git remote rm origin` then `git remote add origin` with the new one.

 ### `git-remote`

 * `--verbose` or `-v`: Print the full remote URL with additional info